p-rogulski/steward/README.md

 # What does the Steward is?
-Steward is an application which main goal is a manage of customizable plugins.
+Steward is a plugin management tool.
 Project in progress...